 If your relationship is ending because you have discovered your spouse cheated on you, it is natural that you may feel shocked, confused, angry, hurt, and even vengeful.
 But the family law system in Canada is not in place to deal with these feelings, or to judge your spouse’s conduct (or your own).

 The purpose of family law is only to deal with your separation or divorce and any related issues, such as spousal support or child custody.
 The system is what is referred to as “no fault,” and does not take conduct between the spouses into consideration when making decisions related to separation or divorce.

-If you wish to pursue a divorce, you will have to establish that the marriage has broken down.
-The most common way of doing this is though a one-year separation.
+If you wish to pursue a divorce, then you will have to establish that the marriage has broken down.
+The most common way of doing this is though a one-year separation agreement.
 But you can also establish marriage breakdown by showing adultery.
-If you establish that your spouse has committed adultery, the court will grant a divorce immediately, rather than forcing you to wait for a one-year separation.
-However, that is the only difference between applying for a divorce following a one-year separation, and applying for one as a result of adultery.
+If you establish that your spouse has committed adultery, then the court will grant a divorce immediately rather than forcing you to wait for a one-year separation.
+However, that is the only difference between applying for a divorce following a one-year separation and applying for one as a result of adultery.
 The court will not take the adulterous conduct into consideration when making any other determinations relating to your matter.
 In other words, the conduct of your spouse is irrelevant, except in that it establishes your entitlement to a divorce.

 Q: Should I leave the matrimonial home?A:

 NOTE: The matrimonial home is defined under the Family Law Act as any home the spouses were ordinarily occupying as a family residence at the time of separation.
 The matrimonial home refers to the home shared by two people who are married to each other, it does not refer to property shared by cohabiting or common law couples.
 See the article Common-law Separation for information about what to do if you are considering leaving the home you share with your common-law partner.